 How to Manage Store Orders

 So you’ve started making sales in your online store and are excited to send your products out to those that have placed an order.
-If you’ve never processed an order without store before though, this can seem like a daunting task but we are here to guide you through what you need to do to not only make sure that your orders are sent out without a hitch but also ensure that the system tracks and keeps your orders up to date.
+If you’ve never processed an order without a store before, though this can seem like a daunting task, but we are here to guide you through what you need to do to not only make sure that your orders are sent out without a hitch but also ensure that the system tracks and keeps your orders up to date.
 Read below to find out how!

 - Begin within the Orders tab of your store.
 Here you will see a few tabs the separate your orders into if they are In Progress, Completed, or Canceled.
-By default, you will be shown the In Progress orders first since all new orders will come in as In Progress.
+You will be shown the In Progress orders first by default since all new orders will come in as In Progress.

 - Once you have the order sent out, you will want to update your order status from In Progress to Shipped using the drop-down from the upper right.

-- The system will now move your order to the Completed tab in your store and send an email to your customer letting them know the order has shipped.
+- The system will now move your order to the Completed tab in your store and email your customer letting them know the order has shipped.